Seed Layer Engineering for Effective Charge Transfer Doping of MoS$_2$ Transistors: Results and Discussion

 To quantify these differences while also monitoring process induced variations in strain and doping, the Raman spectrum from each device of every process split was fit using a sum of four Voigt distributions.
 In choosing the fitting procedure, note that while the characteristic \ce{MoS_2} \ce{E^1_{2g}} and \ce{A_{1g}} peaks at $\sim$382 \ce{cm^{-1}} and $\sim$407 \ce{cm^{-1}} are clearly visible, broadening is apparent to differing degrees near the lower and higher energy sides of the \ce{E^1_{2g}} and \ce{A_{1g}} modes, respectively.
 The broadening is associated with defect induced signals, with the \ce{E^1_{2g}} ``shoulder" resulting from the longitudinal optical (LO) mode near the M-point of the Brillouin zone [LO(M)], and the secondary peak near \ce{A_{1g}} originating from the corresponding out-of-plane optical mode [ZO(M)].\cite{ko_2016, mignuzzi_2015} Consequently, fitting was accomplished through the sum of four separate Voigt distributions corresponding to the first order \ce{E^1_{2g}} and \ce{A_{1g}} modes of \ce{MoS_2} and defect-induced signals arising from the LO(M) and ZO(M)-modes.
-A representative Raman spectrum\textemdash along with its corresponding fit\textemdash is shown in \fig{Fig_2}(b).
+A representative Raman spectrum\textemdash along with its corresponding fit\textemdash is shown in \fig{Fig_Spectra}(b).

-Differences in disorder within the \ce{MoS_2} correlated with electrical performance as is apparent upon examination of \fig{Fig_3}(a,b).
+Differences in disorder within the \ce{MoS_2} correlated with electrical performance as is apparent upon examination of \fig{Fig_Box}(a,b).
 Since the LO(M) mode becomes more clearly visible with increased disorder in the system \cite{nattoo_2025}, its intensity ratio to the characteristic \ce{E^1_{2g}} peak of the \ce{MoS_2} (\ie $\tfrac{I_{LO(M)}}{I_{E^1_{2g}}}$) is indicative of overall quality within the TMD itself.
-This ratio is plotted in \fig{Fig_3}(a) for each process split where the disorder characteristic is negatively correlated with \ion [\fig{Fig_3}(b)].
+This ratio is plotted in \fig{Fig_Box}(a) for each process split where the disorder characteristic is negatively correlated with \ion [\fig{Fig_Box}(b)] and mobility (see Supporting Information Fig. S3).
 Predictably, the best functioning devices (\ie largest \ion\!) exhibit the lowest defect signal in the Raman-intensity.

-Not surprisingly, better performance comes in large part with a higher quality TMD channel.
+Compared to disorder, strain had little, if any, impact on the electrical performance.
+Little correlation was found between \ion\!, for example, and the measured strain (see Supporting Information Fig. S4).
+Moreover, strain remained largely constant throughout the fabrication process.
+Therefore, we conclude that observed differences in the device performance are not primarily driven by mechanical effects.